Mota (island)

-Mota (formerly Sugarloaf Island) is an island in the Banks group of northern Vanuatu, with a population of about 700.
+Mota (formerly Sugarloaf Island) is an island in the Banks group of northern Vanuatu.
+Its population – today about 700 people – speak the Mota language, which Christian missionaries of the Anglican Church used as a lingua franca in parts of Melanesia.

 Name

 The name Mota is an adaptation of the local name M̄ota [ŋ͡mʷota].
 Cognates in other Torres-Banks languages include Mwotlap Am̄ot [aˈŋ͡mʷɔt], Vera'a M̄ō'o [ŋ͡mʷʊʔɔ], and Vurës M̄ot [ŋ͡mʷɔt].
 They are all derived from a form *mʷota in Proto-Torres-Banks, referring to the island.
 The form is possibly cognate with Proto-Polynesian *motu "island", from Proto-Oceanic *motus "broken off, detached".

 The same root is found in Mota Lava, the name of an island north of Mota ‒ etymologically, "big Mota".

 Geography

 Mota is located 18 km south of Mota Lava and 12 km east of Vanua Lava, the second-largest island in the Banks archipelago.
 The slightly oval island has a length of 5 km and has an area of 9.5 km².

 Mota is formed by an extinct, basaltic volcano, which reaches an altitude of 411 m above sea level in Mount Tawe.
 The island is surrounded by a fringing reef, and its steep coast makes it difficult to land on from boats.

 The climate on the island is humid tropical.
 The average annual rainfall exceeds 3500 mm.
 Mota is prone to frequent earthquakes and cyclones.